tryscer/flock/flock-music.md

 ​​	I turn my head.
 There, the lady in the white coat is dancing next to me.
 Up close, she's pretty; freckles cover her cheeks, around her nose, under a pair of shades.
 I've never seen anyone wear sunglasses indoor before.
 Under her coat she's wearing a tight-fitting evening gown, silver and sequined.
 ​	"Are you new here?"
 ​	"I am," I say.
 "My name is Alice and this is my first show."
 ​	"A greenhorn," says the woman and suddenly grins.
-She throws her arms around me and says, "Do you care to dance?"
+She throws her arms around me and says, "Would you care to dance?"
-​	My heart beats.
+​	My heart thumps.
 "I sure would love to!"
 I shout, happy, when I realize we're *already* dancing.
 ​	Now the little tune coming from the stage is a hulking monster, a disjointed, angry cry, and the drums and bass start to thunder down on it.
 The crowd jumps and dances to the strange rhythm...
 ​	"My name is Shirley," she shouts.
+Her body sways along with the rhythm of the crowd.
+I try to match my movement with hers and fail.
+At last I settle on the Bunny Hop and Shirley nods in approval as she dances her weird dance.
+​	"Why did you paint on your car?"
+I shout.
+​	"Pardon?"
+​	"Why is there a painting on the hood of your car?
+The bird painting!"
-​	Ruth's voice fills the little space, bouncing and reverberating off the tall ceiling:
+​	Shirley smiles but doesn't answer.
+Then Ruth's voice fills the little space, bouncing and reverberating off the tall ceiling:

 *(If I die and my soul gets lost...)*